 They may not have all the bells and whistles compared to their “Pay For” competitors, but they are suitable for beginners and will not put a dent in your wallet (or purse).

-Read our review of the 10 Best Free Stock Charting Services on the Web.
-Spend some time playing with them and getting a picture of what you need before selecting a premium package.
+Please read our review of the 10 Best Free Stock Charting Services on the Web.
+Please spend some time playing with them and getting a picture of what you need before selecting a premium package.

 8. Get the Best Stock Trading Software

-You are now progressing your knowledge and experience in the market and realize that there are key features you need for your stock trading analysis.
+You are now progressing your knowledge and experience in the market and realize that you need key features for your stock trading analysis.
 Features such as Back-testing, compelling charts, specific indicators, real-time data, and streaming news.
 But which packages are the best for you?

 9. Find a Great Commission Free Stock Broker